 A form of alternative medicine that aims to stimulate the body’s own healing response to disease using highly diluted preparations.

 Hospital cover policies help cover the cost of in-hospital treatment by your doctor and hospital costs such as accommodation and theatre fees.

-Lifetime Health Cover (LHC) is a Federal Government initiative designed to reward people for taking out private health insurance at a younger age and keeping it, by securing lower premium payments.
+Lifetime Health Cover (LHC) is a Federal Government initiative designed to reward people for taking out hospital insurance at a younger age and keeping it, by securing lower premium payments.

-Limits are the number of times you can claim on a particular service, or a set dollar value of claims that you can make membership year.
-Limits apply to Extras cover and to Mechanical Aids and Appliances covered by hospital cover.
+Limits are the number of times you can claim on a particular service, or a set dollar value of claims that you can make per Membership Year.
+Limits apply to extras cover and to Mechanical Aids and Appliances covered by hospital cover.

 Any significant dental service, such as a tooth extraction.

 Massage therapy involves healing by working with the soft tissues of the body, to improve the functioning of joints and muscles and promoting circulation.
-Benefits are paid for remedial massage, Bowen therapy and myotherapy.
+Benefits are paid for remedial massage and myotherapy.

 The Medical Gap is the 25% gap between the 75% Medicare rebate and the Medicare Benefits Schedule fee for inpatient services.
 If your doctor doesn’t participate in the Access Gap program, Queensland Country will only cover the medical gap.